 The Borough – sorry, the Royal Borough of Greenwich (to give it its proper title) has much to commend it.
 It is, after all, the home of time itself.
 And because there are so many things to do in Greenwich, it is quite appropriately the perfect place to spend a little time, too.

-So, whether you want to lose yourself for a morning, an afternoon or – heck, we’ll say it – a long weekend, here are all the things you could and should be getting up to in Greenwich…
+So, whether you want to lose yourself for a morning, an afternoon or – heck, we’ll say it – an entire weekend, here are all the best things to do in Greenwich…

 –

 Is it a bird?
 Is it a plane?
 No, it’s fairly obviously a large historic ship.
 Built as a tea clipper, just before steamships took over as a primary means of sea trading, the Cutty Sark was – thankfully – beautifully preserved.
-Today she remains a beautiful, iconic Greenwich fixture, and all 963 tonnes of her is yours to explore – you can even climb the rigging!
-Cap off your trip with a stroll below the Thames by descending through the glass dome nearby into the Victorian Greenwich Foot Tunnel.
+Today she remains a beautiful, iconic Greenwich fixture, and all 963 tonnes of her is yours to explore – you can even climb the rigging – while below deck plays host to sea shanty singalongs, stand-up gigs, and ceilidhs.

 –